RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Incumbents are slow not scary

 Most incumbent companies scare off new entrants by getting scale and talent.
 But they are actually quite slow moving in a lot of cases, and a startup can easily outmanuevre them.
 Those in the big company will be stuck in meetings all day rather than actually working.

-### Don't hero-worship people

-They're only human, after all.

 ### Hire people who are original rather than textbook learners